karthiknmenon/ColdBlocks/README.md

 * open-cage API for __reverse geo encoding__ of coordinates into location
 * ngrok for public url
 ### &nbsp;&nbsp;&nbsp;&nbsp;3.
 Front-End Application
-* PWA using angularJS for admin-UI and reactJS for user-UI
+* PWA using angularJS for admin-UI and reactJS for both admin and authorised users
 * react-google-maps for live mapping of package location on to maps
-* Downloadable QR-Code for HolderChange event on admin's login
+* Downloadable and Dynamic QR-Code generator for HolderChange event on admin's login
 * Link : ```https://colddash.netlify.com```
 ### &nbsp;&nbsp;&nbsp;&nbsp;4.
 Route Optimization
 * is implemented using Python and __Google or-tools, Gooogle Maps API and Google Directions API__.